SystemsApproach/book/security/trust.rst

 being destroyed), which explains why the routing algorithms are decentralized, with no central point of failure.
-On the other hand, the original design assumed all actors *inside* the network were trusted, and so little or no attention was paid what today we would call cybersecurity (attacks from bad actors that are able to connect to the network).
+On the other hand, the original design assumed all actors *inside* the network were trusted, and so little or no attention was paid to what today we would call cybersecurity (attacks from bad actors that are able to connect to the network).
 What this means is that many of the tools described in this chapter could be considered patches.
 They are strongly-grounded in